 What Does Long-term Travel Mean?

 Put simply, long-term travel means any travel trip that takes precedence over a routine back at home.
 If you successfully replace your "roots" with "the road" then you've done it.
-Long-term travelers don't look back to what they had before and hope it's all still intact when they return home.
+Long-term travellers don't look back to what they had before and hope it's all still intact when they return home.
 They can't – long-term travel IS the new home.
 They don't hop out of the Rat Race for a spell – however long it may be – to catch a break on the Balinese waves or the Thai beaches.
 They do it because that's where they live now.
 That's the new pad, if you like.

 Stories abound of people selling up and hitting the open road.
 There are "we quit our job to travel the world" tales 10 to the penny out there.
 People aren't making it up – it is actually quite common to abandon your worldly possessions for the sake of the world itself.
 Just pack in the rental contract, whack some listings on Ebay, and before you know it you'll be a self-proclaimed nomad.